petertseng/adventofcode-rb-2015/README.md

 In general, I am most interested in those problems where a thoughtfully-selected algorithm leads itself to great speed improvements over a naive solution.
 Problems that I thought fit this criterion:

+* 6 (Light grid): The naive approach would be to create a 1000x1000 array of lights and iterate over that.
+Various approaches are able to instead operate on the rectangles listed in the instructions.
+I used a sweep line approach.
 * 11 (Passwords): Really bends over backwards to skip generating passwords that can be known in advance to be invalid.
 Questionable tradeoff of code size for time.
 * 17 (Container Combinations): Dynamic programming to count the number of subsets is quite faster than enumerating every possible combination.
 * 20 (Factors): The algorithm isn't the key point here; it's a single interesting insight about early termination and some aggressive bounding of the search space that combine to get almost a 10x speedup.